Perfect (Ed Sheeran song): "Perfect Duet" version

 On 1 December 2017, a duet by American singer Beyoncé titled "Perfect Duet" was made available worldwide.
 The version became a commercial success on international charts, increasing the sales of the song, peaking atop several charts including the Billboard Hot 100 and the Canadian Hot 100.

 Composition and recording

 The song is a stripped down, acoustic version of the original, with Beyoncé singing the second verse from a female perspective.
 Sheeran stated the song was Beyoncé's favorite from the album, and reached out to her to re-record the song.
 Beyoncé agreed, and the two recorded the song in May 2017.
 The song also has differences in instrumentation, with the use of acoustic guitar instead of the electric guitar in the original version.

 Live performances

 Beyoncé performed her verse as part of the setlist during the On the Run II Tour in 2018.
-On 2 December 2018, almost exactly a year since the release of the duet version, Ed Sheeran and Beyoncé performed the first-ever live rendition of "Perfect Duet" at the 2018 Global Citizen Festival in Johannesburg, South Africa.
+On 2 December 2018, slightly over a year since the release of the duet version, Ed Sheeran and Beyoncé performed the first-ever live rendition of "Perfect Duet" at the 2018 Global Citizen Festival in Johannesburg, South Africa.